 Any medical center, regardless of its size or location, faces vulnerabilities in the healthcare environment.
 VHA requires managers to conduct EOC inspection rounds and resolve issues in a timely manner.
 The goal of the EOC program is to reduce and control environmental hazards and risks; prevent accidents and injuries; and maintain safe conditions for patients, visitors, and staff.
-The physical environment of a healthcare organization must not only be functional but should also promote healing.45
+The physical environment of a healthcare organization must not only be functional but should also promote healing.
+43

 The purpose of the OIG review was to determine whether the Facility maintained a clean and safe healthcare environment in accordance with applicable requirements.
-The OIG also determined whether the Facility met requirements in selected areas that are often associated with higher risks of harm to patients in the locked MH Unit and with Emergency Management processes.
-46
+The OIG also determined whether the Facility met requirements in selected areas that are often associated with higher risks of harm to patients in the locked MH Unit and with Emergency Management processes.44

 VHA requires managers to ensure capacity for MH services for veterans with acute and severe emotional and/or behavioral symptoms causing a safety risk to self or others, and/or resulting in severely compromised functional status.
 This level of care is typically provided in an inpatient setting to ensure safety and to provide the type and intensity of clinical intervention necessary to treat the patient.
 Such care needs to be well integrated with the full continuum of care to support safety and effective management during periods of such severe difficulty.
-Inpatient MH settings must also provide a healing, recovery-oriented environment.47
+Inpatient MH settings must also provide a healing, recovery-oriented environment.
+45

 VHA requires managers to establish a comprehensive Emergency Management program to ensure continuity of patient care and hospital operations in the event of a disaster or emergency, which includes conducting a Hazard Vulnerability Analysis (HVA) and developing an Emergency Operations Plan (EOP).
-These requirements allow the identification and minimization of impacts from potential hazards, threats, incidents, and events on health care and other essential services provided by facilities.
-VHA also requires managers to develop Utility Management Plans to ensure reliability and reduce failures of electrical power distribution systems in accordance with TJC, Occupational Safety and Health Administration, and
+He These requirements allow the identification and minimization of impacts from potential hazards, threats, incidents, and events on health care and other essential services provided by facilities.
+VHA also requires managers to develop Utility Management Plans to ensure reliability and reduce failures of electrical power distribution systems in accordance with TJC, Analysis (HVA) and Health Administration, Analysis (HVA) and developing an emergency, which includes conducting a Hazard Vulnerability Analysis (HVA) and developing an Emergency Operations Plan (EOP).
+These requirements allow the identification and other essential services provided by facilities.

-45 VHA Directive 1608, Comprehensive Environment of Care, February 1, 2016.
+43 VHA Directive 1608, Comprehensive Environment of Care, February 1, 2016.

-46 Applicable requirements include various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).
+44 Applicable requirements include various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).

-47 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.
+45 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.

-48 VHA Directive 0320.01, Comprehensive Emergency Management Program Procedures, April 6, 2017.
+46 VHA Directive 0320.01, Comprehensive Emergency Management Program Procedures, April 6, 2017.

-49 TJC.
+47 TJC.
 EOC standard EC.02.05.07.

-50 Occupational Safety and Health (OSHA) is part of the US Department of Labor.
+48 Occupational Safety and Health (OSHA) is part of the US Department of Labor.
 OSHA assures safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.

-National Fire Protection Association standards.51 The provision of sustained electrical power during disasters or emergencies is critical to continued operations of a healthcare facility.
+National Fire Protection Association standards.49 The provision of sustained electrical power during disasters or emergencies is critical to continued operations of a healthcare facility.

-In all, the OIG team inspected seven inpatient units (7A medical/surgical, the medical intensive care, the surgical intensive care, coronary care, locked MH, and Community Living Centers one and two).
-The OIG also inspected the Women's Health Clinic, the dialysis clinic, a Primary Care clinic, the Emergency Department, and the Hillandale CBOC.
+In all, the OIG team inspected eight patient care areas-intensive care, medical/surgical 5E and 7E, pre-operative, post-anesthesia care, and locked MH units; the Primary Care White Team clinic, and the Emergency Department.
+The team also inspected the Dubuque CBOC.
 The OIG reviewed relevant documents and interviewed key employees and managers.
 The OIG evaluated the following location-specific performance indicators: